-Learn What Working Capital is and How to Manage It
+What Is Working Capital and How Can You Manage It?

-Cash flow relates to the amount of money your business earns over a period.
+Cash flow relates to the amount of money your business earns over a period of time.
 In comparison, working capital is a current snapshot of how much cash a business has.
 In this post, we’ll explain why working capital is so important to the survival of any business.

 Working capital is the difference between current assets and current liabilities (such as short term debt).
 Current means 12 months or less in duration for assets and liabilities.

-Working capital is not the same as investment capital or long-term capital – which is used to fund large capital projects that can span years.
+Working capital isn’t the same as investment capital or long-term capital – which is used to fund large capital projects that can span years.

 In addition, working capital can be used to pay for daily expenditures and purchase of raw materials to manufacture company products.

-If the company is service-based and doesn’t manufacture any products, working capital is still used for daily expenditures but instead of purchasing raw materials, working capital is used to afford payroll and any other expenses needed to remain operational.
+If the company is service-based and doesn’t manufacture any products, working capital is still used for daily expenditures.
+However, instead of purchasing raw materials, working capital is used to afford payroll and any other expenses needed to remain operational.

 Working capital is closely tied to the operating cycle, which is the time cash leaves the company, due to the production of products or services, to the time it is returned.
 This cycle is sometimes also referred to as the cash-to-cash cycle.